neondatabase/website/content/docs/reference/oauth-integration.md

 - `client_id`: your OAuth application's ID.
 - `redirect_uri`: the full URL that Neon should redirect users to after authorizing your application.
 The URL should match at least one of the callback URLs you provided when applying to become a partner.
 - `scope`: This is a space-separated list of scopes that you want to request access to.
-Example value: `urn:neoncloud:projects:create urn:neoncloud:projects:read urn:neoncloud:projects:update urn:neoncloud:projects:delete`
+For example: `urn:neoncloud:projects:create urn:neoncloud:projects:read urn:neoncloud:projects:update urn:neoncloud:projects:delete`
 - `response_type`: This should be set to `code` to indicate that you are using the [Authorization Code grant type]().
 - `code_challenge`: This is a random string that will be used to verify the integrity of the authorization code.
 - `state`: This is a random string that will be returned to your callback URL.
 You can use this parameter to verify that the request came from your application and not from a third party.